amandiobm/angular-logged-user/README.md

 <script src="/bower_components/angular-logged-user/angular-logged-user.js"></script>
 ```

-And add `svdesignti.loggedUser` as a dependency for your app:
+And add `mm.acl` as a dependency for your app:

 ```javascript
 angular.module('myApp', ['svdesignti.loggedUser']);